KubaPro010/MiniRDS/README.md

 Then set the Stereo Tool MPX output to use the ALSA "mpxmix" output.
 Finally run minirds. *Adjust volumes accordingly.*

 Note that this setup is not optimal.
 Hans plans to add RDS2 passthough to the ST external RDS input.
 [Stereo Tool forum post](https://forums.stereotool.com/viewtopic.php?f=14&t=33793&start=150)

+If you need to you also can run MiniRDS on a ST transmitter modulated as mono audio, which does work however on some TXs the RDS signal may not be great due to harmonics of ST Pilot Tone

 ### Changing PS, RT, TA and PTY at run-time
 You can control PS, RT, TA (Traffic Announcement flag), PTY (Program Type) and many other items at run-time using a named pipe (FIFO).
 For this run MiniRDS with the `--ctl` argument.